simonesilvestroni/m2m-website/_pages/now.md

 ## Reading

-I struggle to focus on one book at a time.
 I just started [_Internet for the people_](https://www.versobooks.com/en-gb/products/2674-internet-for-the-people) by Ben Tarnoff.

-## Online communities

-I've been making fruitful conversations and connections on [Mastodon](https://indieweb.social/@m2m) and [Airwiggles](https://www.airwiggles.com/home).

 {: .notice }
 This is a _now page_, from an idea by Derek Sivers.
 [You can make one, too](https://nownownow.com/about).